sveltejs/sites/sites/svelte.dev/content/blog/2023-04-01-whats-new-in-svelte-april-2023.md

 Happy April, everyone!
 This month, we're covering all the new features in the Svelte compiler, some quality-of-life improvements in SvelteKit and a huge showcase (like always).

+In core team news, Dominic Gannaway has joined Vercel to work on Svelte full-time!
+Dominic is a world-class expert on wringing performance out of javascript engines, on the DOM, on reactivity, on accessibility, and more!
+You might know him as the creator of the [Inferno](https://www.infernojs.org/) UI framework or [Lexical](https://lexical.dev/), Meta's WYSIWYG editor.
+It'll be great to see his talents at work across the Svelte ecosystem 🌱

 Don't forget!
 Svelte Summit Spring, Svelte's 6th virtual conference, will be happening on May 6th.
 Also, there's just two weeks left until the end of [SvelteHack](https://hack.sveltesociety.dev/)...
 It's a great opportunity to share your creations with the community and maybe even earn a prize!

 Now let's jump into this month's changes...